val-pin/adam-p-markdown/Home.md

 ### Google Groups

-*Markdown Here* works in the Google Groups rich-compose box.
-With one caveat: Digest emails strip all styling.
+*Markdown Here* works with Google Groups posts.
+You can use it in the GG rich compose box, or when you're posting via email.
+One caveat: Digest emails strip all styling.